We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 OTHER DRUGS

-How to respond to certain driving situations
+How to respond IN ADVERSE driving Conditions

 Hydroplaning

-• Hydroplaning happens when the tires lose contact with the road surface and float on a film of water
+• Hydroplaning happens when the tires lose contact with the road surface and float on a film of water.

 • If you find yourself hydroplaning, ease off the accelerator and keep steering in the direction you want to go.
 Avoid braking.